codesmith-ahmad/cobol-project-3/README.md

 - [x] Migrate student average subprogram to external file, use CALL to invoke
 - [ ] Confirm part-3 is done and merge (in charge by [Ahmad]())
 - [ ] Merge subroutines
-- [ ] Make sure output report is intact and updates when we do a transaction (substract from tuition)
+- [ ] Test to make sure output report is intact and updates when we do a transaction (substract from tuition)
-- [ ] Test the whole thing
 - [ ] Documentation

 ### Git commands